negrinho/deep_architect/docs/source/tutorials/new_frameworks.rst

-                values that they will take during training and test. input_names (list[str]): List of names for the inputs. output_names (list[str]): List of names for the outputs. scope (darch.core.Scope, optional): Scope where the module will be registered.
+                values that they will take during training and test. input_names (list[str]): List of names for the inputs. output_names (list[str]): List of names for the outputs. scope (deep_architect.core.Scope, optional): Scope where the module will be registered.
         """